RajiaRani/RajiaRani/README.md

 - 🌱 I’m currently learning Web-Developement

 - 📫 How to reach me @rajiarani.syal@gmail.com
+- I have 3 years of teaching experience as an assisatant Proffessor in Chemistry.

 <!---
 RajiaRani/RajiaRani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.